Koongrizzly/FrameVision/README.md

 ---

 ### 🖼️ Thumbnail / Meme Creator
-- Capture the current frame or load any image.
+- Capture the current frame from a video or load any image.
 - Multiple text layers: fonts, outline width, shadows, ALL CAPS.
 - Rotate, tilt/skew, glow, letter spacing and **arc curvature** controls.
 - **Interactive crop overlay** (16:9, 9:16, or free crop).